Nicole Rademeyer | Solicitor

-Nicole Rademeyer is a Graduate Lawyer who obtained her Bachelor of Laws with Honours at Macquarie University.
+Nicole Rademeyer is a solicitor who obtained her Bachelor of Laws with Honours at Macquarie University.

 Her main practice areas include Commercial and Civil Litigation, Private International Law, Human Rights, Employment Law, and Representative Proceedings.